Monastic Family of Bethlehem: Election of a new prioress general

-Sister Emmanuel (born Rose Armelle Marie Claude Lorenchet de Montjamont) was appointed prioress general of the Monastic Family of Bethlehem by the Congregation of Religious Of the Holy See in February 2017, following the resignation as prioress general of Sister Isabelle, herself succor of the community's founder, Sister Marie.
+Emmanuel Lorenchet de Montjamont) was appointed prioress general of the Monastic Family of Bethlehem by the Congregation of Religious of the Holy See in February 2017, following the resignation as prioress general of Sister Isabelle, herself succor of the community's founder, Sister Marie.

-The new prioress general, Sister Emmanuel, is assisted by 5 sisters as her official advisers, and by two apostolic visitors: Father Jean Quris and Mother Geneviève Barrière.
-The role of the apostolic visitors consists of remaining in close contact with the prioress general and her permanent advisers so as to ensure the implementation of the recommendations of the Roman Dicastery and the renewal of the Constitutions, with a view to preparing a future general chapter to vote on the new constitutions text and in the election of a prioress general.
+The prioress general is assisted by five sisters as her official advisers, and by two apostolic visitors: Jean Quris and Geneviève Barrière.
+The role of the apostolic visitors consists of remaining in close contact with the prioress general and her permanent advisers so as to ensure the implementation of the recommendations of the Roman Dicastery and the renewal of the Constitutions, with a view to preparing a future general chapter to vote on the new constitution’s text and in the election of a prioress general.